-Now for sale, the book version of the Building a Certificate Authority in Windows Server 2019 guide that I published in early 2020.
+Now available for sale, the book version of the Building a Certificate Authority in Windows Server 2019 guide that I published in early 2020.
 The guide has been greatly expanded and includes many additional details and steps that were not included in the original guide.

 What good is a Certificate Authority in an Active Directory environment if there is no way to automatically deploy the Certificates?
 Luckily, with the use of Group Policy and a few configuration changes to Certificate Templates, this is a fairly easy task.